studioTeaTwo/node-msdf-generator/README.md

 ## Publish

+Update the source.
-Update the source and increment the version in package.json.
+Increment the version in package.json and commit it.
 And then:

-    npm run build
-    npm run prepare
     npm run release -- --release-as [version]
     git push --follow-tags origin main
     npm publish